 Dedicate an entire room for homeschooling

 If you don’t have an extra room in your household, you should take a part of any room with some extra space and try to make a homeschooling room out of it.
-The trick here is to choose an area with no distractions like TV or maybe a game console.
+The trick here is to choose an area with no distractions, like a TV or maybe a game console.

 Add a whiteboard